DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-25-preparing-for-itt-reform.md

 Because the HESA data does not allow for the notion of ‘accredited&nbsp;provider’ or ‘lead&nbsp;partner’, lead&nbsp;partners will be permitted to use their student record system and HESA to submit records.

-When a lead&nbsp;partner uses HESA to submit data, the Register app will automatically attribute records to the accredited&nbsp;provider the lead&nbsp;partner is working with.
+When a lead&nbsp;partner uses HESA to submit data, Register will automatically assign those trainee records to the accredited&nbsp;provider the lead&nbsp;partner works with.